Shivam9701/LRU-Cache-Project/README.md

 - Get Most Recent Key Value

 ## How to Use
-- A positive number between (0-10^5) as max size of the Cache
+- Enter a positive number between (0-10^5) as max size of the Cache upon prompt.